SauerErik/it-security/docs/08_static_code_analysis.md

 ## **3. Reflection on the Results**

-The initial run of the coverage check yielded a **total coverage of 84%**, which successfully meets the 80% target defined in the configuration.
+After the initial run, the code coverage was below the 80% target.
+To meet the quality gate, we had to write several additional tests, particularly for the service and API layers.
+After these additions, the final run yielded a **total coverage of 89%**, which successfully meets the 80% target defined in the configuration.

--   **Strengths**: The core business logic in `services.py` (86%) and the data models in `models.py` (100%) are very well-tested.
+-   **Strengths**: The core business logic in `services.py` and the data models in `models.py` are very well-tested.
 This is excellent, as these are critical components of the application.
--   **Weaknesses**: The API layer, defined in `api.py`, showed a very low coverage of only **33%**.
-This indicates that the HTTP endpoints themselves are not being sufficiently tested.
-The reason is that most existing tests are unit tests that call service functions directly, bypassing the API routes.
+-   **Weaknesses**: The API layer, defined in `api.py`, initially showed a very low coverage.
+This indicated that the HTTP endpoints themselves were not being sufficiently tested, as most existing tests were unit tests that called service functions directly, bypassing the API routes.

-To improve this, additional integration tests that simulate HTTP requests (e.g., using the Flask test client) are needed for the endpoints in `api.py`.
+To improve this, we added several integration tests that simulate HTTP requests (e.g., using the Flask test client) for the endpoints in `api.py`.

 ------------------------------------------------------------------------